 - “Now that I have been diagnosed with [insert condition], I want to make sure that you know my wishes for care.
 Can we talk about this?”

 - “I have just updated my Will.
 They asked me to think about who should make decisions about my care if I weren’t able to do so.
 I wanted to ask if you would do that?
 Maybe we should talk about how I would like to be cared for so that it would be easier for you to make those decisions.”

-It’s important to understand that these conversations are going to be very difficult, so there’s no need to cover everything in a single conversation.
+It’s important to understand that these conversations can often be difficult, so there’s no need to cover everything in a single conversation.
 Perhaps begin by talking about some information you have read about healthcare, or reference someone who has died recently that has been in the media.
 Then relate this to yourself for example: “I just read an article about [e.g. David Bowie] passing.
 It said he had his family with him when he died.
 When I die I hope that when I pass…”